stefanofa/awesome/TOPICS.md

 *   [FelixKratz/SketchyBar](https://github.com/FelixKratz/SketchyBar) - A highly customizable macOS status bar replacement

-*   [tamagui/tamagui](https://github.com/tamagui/tamagui) - Style React apps fast with 100% parity on React Native, an optional UI kit and optimizing compiler.
+*   [tamagui/tamagui](https://github.com/tamagui/tamagui) - Style React fast with 100% parity on React Native, an optional UI kit, and optimizing compiler.

 *   [timothymiller/t4-app](https://github.com/timothymiller/t4-app) - A powerful cross-platform UI toolkit for building actually native iOS, Android, macOS, Windows, Linux, and Progressive Web Apps with React (Native).

 *   [shoelace-style/shoelace](https://github.com/shoelace-style/shoelace) - A collection of professionally designed, every day UI components built on Web standards.
 Works with all frameworks as well as regular HTML/CSS/JS. 🥾

 *   [formkit/auto-animate](https://github.com/formkit/auto-animate) - A zero-config, drop-in animation utility that adds smooth transitions to your web app.
 You can use it with React, Vue, or any other JavaScript application.

-*   [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - Beautifully designed components that you can copy and paste into your apps.
-Accessible.
-Customizable.
-Open Source.

 ## yabai